 Tips and Secrets for Making Strawberry Poke Cake

 - The wooden spoon handle should ideally be about 1/2 inch wide.
 If you don’t have one, you can use any similar object including your pinky finger in a pinch 🙂

-- Try to poke the holes when the cake is still warm, as the surface won’t crack apart making it easier to spread the cream.
+- Try to poke the holes when the cake is still warm, as the surface won’t crack apart making it easier to spread the cream without creating crumbs.

 Strawberry Poke Cake (with Video)

-In a medium measuring cup, combine jello powder and boiling water.
+- In a medium measuring cup, combine jello powder and boiling water.
 Stir slowly for a minute to dissolve completely and then cool slightly for 5 minutes.

-- Arrange 20-24 strawberry halves evenly across the top.
+- Arrange 20-24 strawberry halves spaced evenly across the top.
 Serve and enjoy!